amine-lahlou/mypythproject/README.md

 # mypythproject

-An extension of pybacktestchain that enhances portfolio optimization and backtesting with advanced features.
+An extension of pybacktestchain that allows portfolio optimization with three methods, enables backtesting on the entire S&P500 universe, and generates an interactive dashboard for analysis.

 ## Installation